Breeze/breeze.github.io/doc-net/webapi-controller.md

 The Breeze formatter settings are prescribed in the `BreezeConfig.CreateJsonSerializerSettings` method.
 You can modify these settings to suit your needs as long as you avoid settings that that would confuse the Breeze client.

 For example, the default method tells the formatter to send null values: if the "Description" property value is null, the formatter will still send the property.
 It would be a pretty small optimization if you wanted to suppress this behavior.
-We <strong>don't </strong>actually recommend this because most of the time the price of sending null values is a negligible increase in payload size, And ...
+We **don't** actually recommend this because most of the time the price of sending null values is a negligible increase in payload size, And ...
 It's an optimization that may not work well in your application; a value of null often has a very specific meaning ( as opposed to not being sent at all).

 All that said, you can change it so that null values *are excluded* in the serialized output sent to the client.